DexterInd/GoPiGo3/Projects/IntelligentObjectAvoider/README.md

 ## Preparing It

 You need to do the following things in order to be able to launch the `robot.py` script:
 1. Install `scikit-learn` package.
-A `pip install scikit-learn` should be enough (be mindful of whether you need to use `sudo` or not - most probably it's `sudo` that's required).
+A `sudo pip3 install scikit-learn` should be enough (be mindful of whether you need to use `sudo` or not - most probably it's `sudo` that's required).
-Generally, `pip` is associated for `Python 2` applications and `pip3` is associated for `Python 3` apps, so most likely, on your system, you'll have to do a `sudo pip3 install scikit-learn`.
+Generally, `pip` is associated for `Python 2` applications and `pip3` is associated for `Python 3` apps, so most likely, on your system, you'll have to do use the `pip3` command.
 2. Plug in the servo into port `SERVO 1` of the GoPiGo3 just like in the below photo.
 3. Plug in the distance sensor into any of the 2 `I2C` ports of the GoPiGo3 just like in the below photo.
 4. Run the actual script.
 Use only `Python 3` as `Python 2` is not supported.